Add command-line task for deaccession record CSV import

 Sidenote: I think I've found a regression related to accession records in general in 2.5 - I will keep testing, and file a separate ticket for that.

-#11 Updated by Dan Gillean over 1 year ago
+#11 Updated by Dan Gillean about 2 years ago

 Found an issue with i18n stuff.
 I'm not sure what's up with our fixtures and i18n, but they don't seem to be working as expected.